-These irresistible Mashed Sweet Potatoes are filled with creamy sweet potatoes, tender butternut squash, butter, and a hint of sweet maple syrup.
-Lower in carbs and healthier than regular mashed potatoes, enjoy these silky smooth mashed sweet potatoes with lunch, dinner, or as an easy vegetarian and gluten-free holiday side dish.
+These Healthy Mashed Sweet Potatoes are filled with perfectly cooked sweet potatoes, tender butternut squash, butter, and a hint of sweet maple syrup.
+Healthier than regular mashed potatoes and low in carbs, enjoy these silky smooth mashed sweet potatoes with lunch, dinner, or as an easy vegetarian and gluten-free holiday side dish.

 The Best Mashed Sweet Potatoes Recipe

-This is hands down, the BEST mashed sweet potato recipe that I have EVER made.
+This is without a doubt the BEST mashed sweet potato recipe that I have EVER made.

 Now, before you get too sidetracked by the fact that I added butternut squash to this recipe, don’t worry.
 You can totally double the sweet potatoes and skip the squash if you want to.
 With that said, you won’t even know there’s butternut squash in there.

-Anyway, these super creamy mashed sweet potatoes are perfect for just about everything: holidays, Sunday dinner, weekday meal prep, or potlucks.
-You can even make them ahead of time and reheat later.
+Mashed sweet potatoes are perfect for just about everything: holiday gatherings, Sunday dinner, weekday meal prep, and potlucks.
+You can even make them ahead of time and reheat them later.

 This easy recipe calls for simple additions like milk, butter, maple syrup, and fresh thyme.
-Feel free to make it sweeter or more savory to suit your own personal tastes and preferences.
+Feel free to make yours sweeter or more savory to suit your own personal tastes and preferences.

 - Butternut squash (or extra sweet potato)